 No matter where you live in Atlantic Canada, there are government programs you can access that will make installing a new heat pump more affordable.

 While most programs are provincial, the Canada Mortgage and Housing Corporation (CMHC) offers a premium refund of up to 25% on mortgages for homeowners who are buying, building, or renovating for energy efficiency.

 Learn even more about government subsidies for heat pumps by reading The Guide To Heat Pump Rebates in Atlantic Canada and The Guide To Heat Pump Financing in Atlantic Canada

 Yes, residents of Nova Scotia can apply for a rebate on the installation of a new heat pump heating system through Efficiency Nova Scotia.
-The application is available through Efficiency Nova Scotia’s “Green Heat” section of their website, or it can be accessed directly here.
+The application is available through Efficiency Nova Scotia’s “Green Heat” section of their website.
 Learn more about the heat pump rebates available in Nova Scotia here.